Last Updated on December 12, 2022

 Visa Fee for U.S. Citizens: AU$20 service charge (approximately US$15.50)

 Many American travelers are surprised that Australia is one of the countries requiring visas for US citizens.
 You must apply online before entering Australia and have a valid U.S. passport and a visa to enter Australia.
-Most U.S. passport holders traveling to Australia for tourism for less than 90 days can obtain an Electronic Travel Authority (ETA), an electronic label-free visa that can be obtained for a small service fee (see above).
+Most U.S. passport holders traveling to Australia for tourism for less than 90 days can obtain an Electronic Travel Authority (ETA).
+It’s an electronic label-free visa that costs only a small service fee (see above).
 Airlines and many travel agents in the United States are also able to apply for ETAs on behalf of travelers.
-If you overstay your ETA or any other visa, even for short periods, you may be subject to exclusion, detention, and removal by the Australian Department of Immigration and Border Protection (DIBP).
+If you overstay your ETA or any other visa, even for short periods, you may also be subject to exclusion, detention, and removal by the Australian Department of Immigration and Border Protection (DIBP).

 Additional information: Embassy of Australia; U.S. Department of State